kbseah/learn-teochew/pages/preface.md

 ### Teochew language multimedia

-The [Teochew Store](https://www.theteochewstore.org/) is an online shop selling books on Teochew language and culture, which also has a regularly-updated blog, resources for free download, and many useful links.
+The [Teochew Store](https://www.theteochewstore.org/) is an online shop selling books and media on Teochew language and culture, which also has a regularly-updated blog, resources for free download, and many useful links.

 Videos and audio recordings are also important for hearing the sounds of the language.
 There are several YouTube tutorials on Teochew language, of varying levels of difficulty.
 Films, TV shows, and video clips show how the language is used in a more natural, colloquial setting.